grame-cncm/faustdoc/src/tutorials/julia.md

 ### Generating the pure Julia output

 The output of the Julia backend can directly be generated using the *Platform = source* and *Architecture = julia* export options.
-As previouly explained, the resulting file is not self-contained, but shows the code which has to be wrapped with adapted Julia architecture files.
+As previously explained, the resulting file is not self-contained, but shows the code which has to be wrapped with adapted Julia architecture files.

 <img src="img/export.png" class="mx-auto d-block" width="40%">
 <center>*Exporting the code*</center>